 The analyses and recommendations submitted in this report are based upon the data obtained from the test borings drilled at the approximate locations shown on the Site Plan, Figure 2.
+Those borings are not within the project site.
 The report does not reflect variations which may occur between boring locations.
 The nature and extent of such variations may not become evident until construction is initiated.